guliash/AndroidExplorer/README.md

 # AndroidExplorer
 This project contains some simple examples of using Android features

-Which text will the TextView contain after rotation?
+Which text will the EditText contain after rotation?